Chapter I: Rescue

 Ten-year-old Claire still remembered the last words her mother had ever said to her.
 Her Momma had spoken them to her as she lay in bed taking her last gasps of breath, each more harsh then the next.
 They still troubled the little girl to this day.

 "Claire, promise you won't forget me.
 I want you to know that I will always be there for you, no matter what may happen."

-"I-I...p-promise," Claire had said between stifled sobs.
+"I-I...p-promise," Claire said, between stifled sobs.

 "I'll be there for you Claire.
 I promise," she wheezed.
 She pulled her cold clammy hand out of the firm grasp of the little eight-year-old girl's palm, reaching around her neck.
-She pulled off her necklace—a simple silver chain with a heart locket, and gave it to the young girl, closing her small fingers around the trinket and grasping her hands oh so tight.
+She pulled off her necklace—a simple silver chain with a heart pendant, and gave it to the young girl, closing her small fingers around the trinket and grasping her hands oh so tight.

 Then her mother appeared—the graceful walk and the black flowing hair surrounding her heart-shaped face as she walked towards Claire, Sophia's round violet eyes filled with light...

-"Mama?" the little girl cried, trying to walk towards Sophia...
+"Momma?" the little girl cried, trying to walk towards Sophia...

 "It'll all be over soon...don't worry...even though it may not seem like it, I'm here for you and I know things will get better very soon..."
-Sophia's warm honeysuckle voice filled Claire with hope...

 "I promise..." the whispered words faded in her head, as her mother slowly disappeared—